tyrellto/basketball-free-throw-prediction/README.md

 This project was undertaken as a part of the senior design initiative.
 The primary objective was to predict and determine whether a person is going to make a free throw based on their skeletal movement.

 #### Data Collection:
 Data was captured using live motion capture of team members attempting to do basketball free throws from a designated distance.
-The software employed for this task was **Brekel Body v3** in conjunction with three depth perception Azure cameras.
+The software employed for this task was **Brekel Body v3** [link](https://brekel.com/brekel-body-v3/) in conjunction with three depth perception Azure cameras.
+Brekel Body v3 contains pretrained body tracking models to use for inference with a NVIDIA GPU(A high end one like a RTX 2080 is recommended).

 Below is the type of camera that we used: [link to buy](https://www.microsoft.com/en-us/d/azure-kinect-dk/8pp5vxmd9nhq?activetab=pivot:overviewtab)

 <p align="center">